aospapp/aosp/compatibility/cdd/5_multimedia/5_3_video-decoding.md

 *   [C-3-1] Device implementations MUST support at least one of VP9 or H.265
 decoding of the 720, 1080 and UHD profiles.

-If Television device implementations support VP9 codec and the UHD video decoding, they:

-*   [T-1-1] MUST support 8-bit color depth and SHOULD support VP9 Profile 2
-(10-bit).

-If Television device implementations support VP9 codec, the 1080p profile and VP9 hardware decoding, they:

-*   [T-2-1] MUST support 60 fps for 1080p.

 <table>
  <tr>